tamilieberman/Pipette-Guide-96/README.md

 Have to add or take different volumes to/from each well of a 96 well plate?
 This will let you do it in less than 15 minutes. <br>
 Use this script to generate an html file from a csv and open the html file on a tablet.
-The start transfering to/from the highest-volume well (highlighted in yellow) and click to find the next-highest volume well. <br>
+Then start transfering to/from the highest-volume well (highlighted in yellow) and click to find the next-highest volume well. <br>

 Created by Tami Lieberman, 2014.